State of the Canadian Space Sector Report

 Market Share by Customer Type

-Customers can be categorized as either government or non-government.
+Customers are categorized as either government or non-government.
 Government customers include domestic governments (municipal, provincial, federal) and foreign governments.
 Non-government customers include businesses, individual consumers and non-profit organizations or foundations (both domestic and foreign).

-Overall, 12% of the space revenues in were derived from government customers and 88% from non-government customers.
+Overall, 13% of space revenues in were derived from government customers and 87% from non-government customers.
 It is important to note that government customers make up the majority of market share in some sectors, such as Space Exploration and Space Science, whereas Satellite Communication customers are primarily non-government.

 Upstream segment organizations are much more reliant on government funding than downstream segment organizations, which derive their revenues almost exclusively from non-government clients.
-The upstream segment derived 58% of revenues from non-government clients in , whereas the downstream segment derived 94% of revenues from non-government clients.
-It is worth noting that some downstream segment SMEs are also heavily reliant on government as an anchor client, such as value-adding players in the Earth Observation sector.
+The upstream segment derived 49% of revenues from non-government clients in , whereas the downstream segment derived 95% of revenues from non-government clients.
+It is worth noting that some downstream segment SMEs are also heavily reliant on government as an anchor client, such as value-adding players in the EO sector.
 In that respect, they face similar drivers and challenges to SMEs in the upstream segment.

 Domestic Customer Breakdown by Type

-In , non-government revenues were the most significant part of the domestic market at 87% of revenues.
-Non-government customers can be individuals, as is the case with subscribers to television and radio broadcasting services—the largest component of domestic space-related activity.
-Other non-government customers include businesses, where space-derived information products are integrated into business operations (e.g. Navigation and Earth Observation data).
+In , 88% of domestic revenues were from non-government clients.
+Non-government customers can be individuals, such as subscribers to television and radio broadcasting services.
+Other non-government customers include businesses, where space-derived information products are integrated into business operations (e.g. Navigation and EO data).
 A small portion of non-government revenues is tied to financing or sales to non-profit organizations and foundations.

 Foreign Customer Breakdown by Type

-Non-government customers make up 90%, or $1.8B, of export revenues, while government clients make up 10%, or $195M, of exports.
-Non-government customers are, therefore, the largest market segment abroad, just as they are domestically.
-This is equally true for both the upstream and downstream segments, where non-government revenues account for 92% and 90% of revenues, respectively.
+Non-government customers are the largest market segment abroad, accounting for 85%, or $1.8B, of export revenues.
+Government clients make up the remaining 15%, or $315M, of exports.
+This is equally true for both the upstream and downstream segments, where non-government revenues account for 68% and 91% of revenues, respectively.

-Non-government exports are strong in three main areas of the value chain: Manufacturing, Satellite Operations, and Products and Applications.
-In terms of manufacturing, several companies are producing components and parts for foreign prime companies through global value chains, with very occasional sales related to manufacturing of complete end-to-end space systems.
+Exports to commercial clients are strong in three main areas of the value chain: Manufacturing, Satellite Operations, and Products and Applications.
+In terms of manufacturing, several companies are producing components for foreign prime companies through global value chains, with very occasional sales related to manufacturing of complete end-to-end space systems.
 Satellite Operations primarily include sales related to operations for commercial telecommunications systems.
-Products and Applications sold to non-government customers are mostly related to antennas, receivers and other ground equipment in the Navigation and Satellite Communication sectors.
-Non-government exports for Earth Observation are limited, but a small market does exist for data and software applications.
+Products and applications sold to non-government customers are mostly related to antennas, receivers and other ground equipment in the Navigation and Satellite Communication sectors.
+Non-government exports for EO are limited, but a small market does exist for data and software applications.

-There is also a small portion of non-government organizations, mainly foundations, which provide funding to Canadian universities and research centres.
-This is a relatively small amount, and it is categorized as export revenue in the consolidated analysis of the Canadian space sector.
+There is also a small portion of non-government organizations, mainly foundations, that provide funding to Canadian universities and research centres.
+This is a relatively small amount and it is categorized as export revenue in the consolidated analysis of the Canadian space sector.

-- Business Expenditures on R&D (BERD) settled at $254M in , a minor decline from the previous year.
+- Business Expenditures on R&D (BERD) expanded to $363M in , a 43% increase from the previous year.

-- Overall, space sector R&D intensity is 25%.
-R&D intensity for space manufacturing was eight times higher than the average for manufacturing in Canada.
+- R&D intensity for Manufacturing in the Space Sector was 10 times higher than the average for manufacturing in Canada.

-- In , Canadian space companies derived $123M in revenues through the commercialization of externally funded R&D projects, a significant growth from .
+- Canadian space companies derived $330M in revenues through the commercialization of externally funded R&D projects, a 169% growth from .

-- Space sector organizations reported a total of 183 inventions in , of which 42% were patented.
+- Space sector organizations reported a total of 203 inventions and 118 patents.

 Business Expenditures on R&D (BERD) (Companies Only)

-In , there were 63 companies engaged in R&D activities.
-Total spending was $254M, a minor decrease over R&D spending reported in ($256M).
-Downstream organizations were responsible for 58% of total space sector BERD.
+In , there were 79 companies engaged in R&D activities, with BERD spending reaching $363M.
+This represents a 43% increase over the $254M spent on BERD in .
+Upstream organizations were responsible for 56% of total space sector BERD.

 R&D spending was financed through internal sources (e.g. company profits reinvested in R&D) or through external funding sources (e.g. government grants and contributions).
-Internally company-funded R&D represented the larger portion of spending at $141M, or 55%, of BERD in .
-Externally funded R&D represented 45%, or $113M, of BERD in .
+Externally funded R&D represented the larger portion of accounting for 53%, or $194M, of BERD in .
+Internally company-funded R&D represented 47%, or $169M, of total BERD.

 R&D Intensity Level (Companies Only)

 R&D intensity is the proportion of BERD compared to the GDP contribution of the space sector.
 It serves as an indicator of the level of effort and investment by a company (or by an industry as a whole in this case) in innovative activities such as the creation of new products, services, technologies or the improvement of business functions such as production techniques.
-Overall, space sector R&D intensity is 25%.
-If we consider only the manufacturing segment, R&D intensity is 26%.
-This is eight times higher than the average for manufacturing in Canada.
+Overall, space sector R&D intensity is 34%.
+The upstream segment is more R&D intensive than the downstream: upstream R&D intensity is 45%, while downstream R&D intensity is 25%.
+The R&D intensity for manufacturing in the space sector (which includes both Space Segment Manufacturing and Ground Segment Manufacturing) is 36%, which is 10 times higher than the average for manufacturing in Canada.

 Commercialization of Externally Funded R&D Projects (All Organizations)

 Organizations report on the level of commercialization of projects that were initially funded by government (externally funded R&D).
-In , 36 organizations derived $123M in revenues through the commercialization of externally funded R&D projects, more than double the $56M reported in .
-The vast majority of commercialization revenues takes place through companies (94%), with the remainder of commercialization taking place through universities and research centres.
+In , 44 organizations derived $330M in revenues through the commercialization of externally funded R&D projects, a 169% growth from commercialization revenues.
+The upstream segment accounted for 78% of commercialization revenues, while the downstream segment accounted for the remaining 22%.
+Almost all commercialization takes place through companies.

 Inventions and Patents (All Organizations)